-The Corporate Secretary (the "Secretary") will certify the date when the notice of the Annual Stockholders' Meeting was sent to the stockholders as of record date of 20 May 2020.
+The Corporate Secretary (the "Secretary") will certify the date when the notice of the Annual Stockholders' Meeting was sent to the stockholders as of record date of 31 March 2021.
 The Secretary will likewise certify the presence of a quorum.
 Under the By-Laws of the Corporation, the holders of a majority of the issued and outstanding capital stock of the Corporation entitled to vote shall, if present in person or by proxy, constitute a quorum for the transaction of business.

 Pursuant to Sections 23, 49 and 50 of the Revised Corporation Code, shareholders may participate through remote communication and in absentia.
-During the Annual Stockholders' Meeting and the Organizational and Regular Board Meeting held on 07 May 2019, the shareholders and the Board of Directors of the Corporation approved the amendment of its By-laws to allow stockholders to vote through remote communication or in absentia.
-Awaiting the approval of said amendment, the Board of Directors has approved on 12 May 2020 the conduct of a virtual Annual Stockholders' Meeting for 2020, thereby allowing stockholders to participate and vote through remote communication or in absentia.
+During the Annual Stockholders' Meeting and the Organizational and Regular Board Meeting held on 07 May 2019, the shareholders and the Board of Directors of the Corporation approved the amendment of its By-laws to allow stockholders to vote in absentia or via remote communication.
+Awaiting the approval of said amendment, the Board of Directors has approved on 25 March 2021 the conduct of a virtual Annual Stockholders' Meeting for 2021, thereby allowing stockholders to participate and vote through in absentia or via remote communication.
 Said stockholders shall be deemed present for purposes of quorum.

 Please refer to Annex "B" for the procedure to participate or vote in absentia or via remote communication.
+This is similar to the registration and voting process in the previous year.